-While naturally stunning in the countryside, Colombia’s cities buzz with a non-stop energy that merit exploration as well.
-Set to a soundtrack of salsa, reggaeton and vallenato music, the country’s major cities are always on the move.
+While naturally stunning in the countryside, Colombia’s cities buzz with a non-stop energy that merits exploration as well.
+Set to a soundtrack of salsa, reggaeton, and vallenato music, the country’s major cities are always on the move.

 1. Take in the preserved colonial city of Cartagena

-Nowadays, the former wealth and importance of the city is on full display.
-A stroll around the old centre neighbourhoods of El Centro and San Diego reveals many opulent mansions housing restaurants, many of Cartagena’s best boutique hotels, as well as fascinating museums, all restored and brightly painted.
-Highlights include the shady Plaza de Bolívar, the lovely Casa de Rafael Nuñez, and the grisly Palacio de la Inquisición, which details the sordid activities of the Spanish Inquisition.
+Nowadays, the former wealth and importance of the city are on full display.
+A stroll around the old center neighborhoods of El Centro and San Diego reveals many opulent mansions housing restaurants, many of Cartagena’s best boutique hotels, as well as fascinating museums, all restored and brightly painted.

-In the walled city just south of the centre is the neighbourhood of Getsemaní.
-Possessing a more bohemian vibe than the statelier centre, this is a great area for evening drinks and nightlife, and has many of the city’s hostels.
+In the walled city just south of the center is the neighborhood of Getsemaní.
+Possessing a more bohemian vibe than the statelier center, this is a great area for evening drinks and nightlife and has many of the city’s hostels.

 The dining scene in Cartagena is exceptional.
-One should not miss out on the local criolla cuisine, specialising in fresh seafood.
+One should not miss out on the local criolla cuisine, specializing in fresh seafood.
 Some great places to try include Alma, Doña Lola, and Restaurante Celele.

 Discover other unmissable things to do in Cartagena with our comprehensive local guide and check out other activities beyond the Walled City with our article about the best day tours to take from Cartagena.

-2. Beat the heat and relax at laid-back Minca
+2. Beat the heat and relax in laid-back Minca

 3. Hit the beach at Tayrona National Park

-4. Immerse yourself on a multi-day lost city trek to Ciudad Perdida
+4. Immerse yourself in a multi-day lost city trek to Ciudad Perdida

 5. Explore the remote Guajira peninsula